The Health Evidence Review Commission Role:

 Time limits: Oral comment will typically be limited to one to two minutes depending on time constraints and changes in the agenda.
 Due to time constraints on public comment periods, members of the public are encouraged to provide written testimony at the meeting or by e-mail.

 Public comments may also be submitted at anytime by e-mail to HERC.Info@state.or.us.
 Comments for any upcoming meeting must be limited to 1,000 words and be submitted seven (7) days in advance of the meeting in order to ensure distribution to members.
-Materials submitted by e-mail will not be printed or posted publicly.
+Materials submitted by mail or e-mail will not be printed or posted publicly.
 Unsolicited public comments may not be formally discussed or evaluated.

 Public Testimony and Topic Review Criteria

 HERC Criteria for Topic Review on the Placement of Services on the Prioritized List